rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     ~/build/kernel/arch/x86/boot/bzImage
     ```

-5. Because we compiled portions of the kernel as modules (for example, the NTFS module), we need to install the modules.
+5. We need to install the modules because we compiled portions of the kernel as modules (for example, the NTFS module).
 Type the following:

     ```
     > sudo make O=~/build/kernel modules_install